-Subsequent to June 30, 2014, we sold 876,954 shares of our common stock under the controlled equity offering arrangement, which resulted in net proceeds of approximately, \$1.2 million.
-See Note 6 - Financing Transactions for additional details.
+Subsequent to March 31, 2014, we sold 723,073 shares of our common stock under the controlled equity offering, which resulted in net proceeds of approximately \$1.1 million.
+(See Note 6 - Financing Transactions).
+Aggregate gross proceeds of up to approximately \$4.8 million remain available under the arrangement.

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations.